BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 ### Step 2 - Downloading the Disk Image

-You can download the base installation image from the multi-part zip file below.
-Download each of the 6 image parts, and open and extract the `001` file in the zip program of your choice.
+If the image is not already downloaded in your environment, you can download the base installation image from the multi-part zip file below.
+Download each of the 6 image parts, and open and extract the `001` file in the zip program of your choice, or concatenate the files together into a single `base.zip` file with a command like `cat base.zip.00? > base.zip`, and extract the resulting file.
 This will extract the `base.qcow` file.

 * [base.zip.001](../files/proj-booting/base.zip.001)
 * [base.zip.002](../files/proj-booting/base.zip.002)